KinaKnowledge/juno-lang/README.md

 *☞ If you are in the IDE, you can also use the `?` macro on a symbol for a formatted display of a symbol's metadata.
 With the `?` macro, you don't have to quote the symbol.
 E.g. (? let)*

+*☞ If you are unfamiliar with Lisp macros, don't worry.
+Macros are similar to functions in the sense that they act as operators in a form, but they have some key differences which will be discussed later.
+For now, think of them as operations that act on their arguments, just like a regular function does.*

 Global values can also be created as constants, using the `defconst` operator.
 Like globals, they follow a naming convention where the name is wrapped in the `+` character, as in `+root_folder+`.
 Here is an example of defining a global constant:

 ```